infinitered/reactotron/docs/plugin-redux.md

 `except` is an array of strings that match actions flowing through Redux.

-If you have some actions you'd rather just not see (for example, `redux-saga`) triggers a little bit of noise, you can suppress them:
+If you have some actions you'd rather just not see (for example, `redux-saga` triggers a little bit of noise), you can suppress them:

 ```js
 reactotronRedux({